 Their EPL title is one of the most unexplainable things in all of sport - they had only just escaped relegation the previous season.
 They had neither the spending power of club such as Manchester City, nor the traditional appeal that a club like Tottenham has for attracting players.

 Clever scouting was the basis for their success, and once they got on a roll they kept it going.
 Their deep defence, fast counter-attack strategy worked a treat against the top sides.
 They also had a good run with injures.
 But it's highly unlikely that the EPL will witness anything to remotely match this surprising title triumph again.
 More than 100,000 people crammed into a Leicester park to party after the victory parade.

 "It's an unbelievable feeling, I've never known anything like it," said star striker Jamie Vardy, who had risen from non-league football to score 22 goals in the title run.
 "We were scrapping to stay in the league last season and on Saturday we'll be lifting the trophy.

 108 years - Chicago Cubs (baseball)

-The New York Times described it as "generations of futility and heartbreak".
+described it as "generations of futility and heartbreak".
 It looked as if they might endure even more, when the Cleveland Indians came up with three runs in the eighth innings of the deciding game seven.
 A fan held a sign: "Now I can die in peace." when the victory was secured.
 Cubs manager Joe Maddon said he loved tradition, but not "curses and superstition".
 His team did not feel the weight of history, rising from a 1-3 deficit.